-Back in 1971, the Stewart family founded the Raleigh Flea Market at the Historic State Fairgrounds with just six tables for barely a handful of vendors.
-By the 1980s, this flea market had grown into one of the area’s most popular shopping destinations with nearly 1000 vendors, quite the expansion over just a few years!
-It continues to be one of the best attended flea markets in North Carolina, spanning six buildings and several acres.
+The Raleigh Flea Market at the historic State Fairgrounds in North Carolina is one of the largest and best flea markets for antiques in the United States.
+It is hard to believe that this market started with only six tables and a handful of vendors back in 1971!
+By the 1980s, this flea market had grown into one of the area’s most popular shopping destinations.
+Raleigh Flea Market continues to be one of the busiest flea markets in North Carolina, spanning six buildings and several acres.

-Many vendors selling at the Raleigh Flea Market are somewhat expert in their wares, and their knowledge greatly appeals to specialized collectors who visit this flea market searching for something specific.
-Most vendors are regulars too, and the returning visits of both sellers and shoppers creates a great atmosphere to this flea.
+Many vendors selling at the Raleigh Flea Market are experts in their area, and their knowledge greatly appeals to collectors who visit this flea market searching for something specific.
+Most vendors are regulars too, and the returning visits of both sellers and shoppers creates a great atmosphere.

-The organizers of the Raleigh Flea Market are very much driven by a community spirit, and offer deals and host events for many local non-profits.
-This also adds to the awesome atmosphere here, as it really feels like those that attend are interested in supporting local endeavors and getting to know more about the community; not just frantically searching for the best bargains to be had.
+The organizers of the Raleigh Flea Market are very much driven by a community-spirit and offer deals and host events for many local non-profits.
+This also adds to the awesome atmosphere here, as it really feels like those that attend are interested in supporting local endeavours and getting to know more about the community; not just frantically searching for the best bargains to be had.

-Stall holders at the Raleigh Flea Market are happy to enter in to bargaining conversations with interested shoppers, so do not be shy to approach with offers for desired pieces.
-It really is a great market for picking up odds and ends for the house, at really great prices, so don’t expect to leave empty handed!
+Stall holders at the Raleigh Flea Market are happy to enter into bargaining conversations with interested shoppers, so do not be shy to approach with offers for desired pieces.
+It really is a great market for picking up odds and ends for the house, at really great prices, so don’t fear to leave empty handed!

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.